photoprism/photoprism/README.md

 docker-compose up -d
 ```

-The Web frontend is now available at http://localhost/.
+The Web frontend is now available at http://localhost:2342/.
 The port can be changed in `docker-compose.yml` if needed.
 Remember to run `docker-compose restart` every time you change the config.

-**Step 3:** Open a terminal to import your photos:
+**Step 3:** Open a terminal to import photos:

 ```bash
 docker-compose exec photoprism bash photoprism import
 ```

+You should now be able to see your photos.
 The full documentation is available at https://docs.photoprism.org/en/latest/.

 Contribute
 ----------